^

 , medical expert

-Pylorospasm is a spastic contraction of the pylorus, observed in persons suffering from neuroses.
-In this case, there is intense pain in the epigastric region, abundant vomiting with acidic contents of the stomach, palpation of the abdomen determines pain in the epigastrium on the right, sometimes it is possible to palpate the spastically reduced pylorus.
-When fluoroscopy of the stomach determines the delay in evacuating the contrast from the stomach, you can see the spastic contractions of the pylorus.
-The diagnosis is confirmed with fibrogastroscopy.
+Pylorospasm is a spastic contraction of the pylorus, observed in people suffering from neuroses.
+Intense pain in the epigastric region, profuse vomiting of acidic stomach contents appear, pain in the epigastrium on the right is determined upon palpation of the abdomen, and sometimes it is possible to palpate the spasmodically contracted pylorus.
+X-ray examination of the stomach reveals a slowdown in the evacuation of contrast from the stomach, and spastic contractions of the pylorus can be seen.
+The diagnosis is confirmed by fibrogastroscopy.

 The iLive portal does not provide medical advice, diagnosis or treatment.